-- the nurse will only give the amount listed on the package for your child's age and weight and for the recommended length of time unless she has a written doctor's order on the Authorization for Medication Administration form to dispense differently; and
+- the nurse will only give the amount listed on the package for your child's age and weight and for the recommended length of time unless she has a written doctor's order on the Authorization for Medication Administration form to dispense differently

-Acetaminophen will no longer be stocked in the school health office for SY 19-20.
+Acetaminophen is no longer stocked in the school health office as of SY 19-20.
 If you would like to keep any over-the-counter medication for pain in the school (Tylenol, Advil, Aleve, etc), the parent must bring the medication to school and fill out a medication authorization form.